willjhliang/public-garden/index.md

 Welcome to my knowledge store!
 This is a collection of university and research notes by [Will Liang](https://www.seas.upenn.edu/~wjhliang/).
 Topics include machine learning, computer vision, and random other computer science tidbits.
 {: .fs-6 .fw-300 }

-## About
+# About
 I'm Will, a student at the University of Pennsylvania.
 My notetaking strategy centers around clear, intuitive explanations addressed to my future self, sort of like the [Feynman approach to learning](https://en.wikipedia.org/wiki/Learning_by_teaching).
-I've built up quite a bit of material over the years, and I thought it would be helpful to share them here.
+I've built up quite a bit of material over the years, and I thought it would be helpful to share them here!

-## Explore
+# Explore
 Take a look around with the side bar.
 My notes are roughly organized by field, but there no sort order due to the emojis.
 (Sorry about that.)

-## Search
+# Search
 If there's anything you're looking for, use the search bar up top.
 On the right of that is a link to my personal site, which contains some more information as well.

 ---